"Potato salad is very personal: everyone makes theirs differently."Trisha Yearwood

 Some folks think that the concept of potato salad originated in Germany.
 Interestingly, this recipe, which is widely popular in the US, is not at all common in Germany, so it most likely was developed by German American immigrants.
 German potato salad is sweet and sour, spicy, savory, rich, meaty, and warm all the way down.
 I make up a batch, chill it, and take it to football tailgate parties where I heat it up on the grill.
-It's perfect for those chilly fall games with a pot of chili or a Wisconsin Brat Tub.
+It's the perfect perfect BBQ and grilling side dish for those chilly fall games with a pot of chili or a Wisconsin Brat Tub.

 Hot German Potato Salad Recipe